winterland1989/mss/README.md

 foo(2)(3);
 //console will log 5
 ```
 ### How does MSS work?

-MSS.parse reveive a mss object to output a css string:
+MSS.parse reveive a mss object to output a css string，a mss object is an object tree, a key will be a CSS selector if the value is another mss object, otherwise it will be property name for CSS, the nested selectors will be concated into a descendant selector（with `&` exception borrowed from stylus）, Let's see an example:
 ```
 mss =
     fooClass: